 The February issue of Desh-Videsh would not be complete if we did not cover the January 26 Republic Day celebration in India and announcement of Padma awards.
 Prof. Jagdish Sheth from Atlanta, Georgia, second home of Desh-Videsh magazine received the Padma Bhushan award, the third-highest civilian award in the Republic of India.
 Philip Kotler, The Father of Modern Marketing, described Dr. Sheth as “…a scholar, change agent, advisor, and entrepreneur, in other words, a Renaissance Man.”

 Our young and dynamic yoga guru of south Florida and now Ayurveda expert, Chahna Tailor compares Ayurveda and Modern Medicine in her latest article in this issue.

 Now let me talk about another talented, soft spoken and passionate person – Neha Ganju Tanna.
 Most of us living in South Florida and almost all Kashmiris living in the US knew her.
 Unfortunately, she left us at a very early age.
 But she left her experience, sweet memories and advice for her three year old daughter through her writings.
 Please read my book review of Body Betrayed Beauty.
 It is a heartfelt story of a young mom who lost her battle against cancer.

 As promised in the last issue, going forward we will include financial advice in every issue, so don’t miss the latest article by Supal Vora, “Getting 2020 Vision on Your Finances in The New Year.”

-As usual let me close my column by reminding readers about our two upcoming bridal shows, one in Raleigh on March 29, and the other in Orlando on April 5.
+As usual let me close my column by reminding readers about our two upcoming bridal shows, one in Raleigh, and the other in Orlando on April 5.